exasol/r-exasol/README.md

 ```

-  # Write data frame from R to EXASolution database, using fast batch transfer:
+  # Write data frame from R to EXASOL DB, using fast batch transfer:

 ```r